-But, unfortunately, many dealers care more about their profits and bottom line than in building strong relationships with folks.
-That’s why we’ve put together this no-nonsense guide to help you, as a consumer, navigate the forklift world and make the best decision for yourself (and if you’re in Arizona we can help you directly, just contact us).
+Unfortunately, many dealers care more about their profits and bottom line than about building strong relationships with folks.
+That’s why we’ve put together this no-nonsense forklift buying guide to help you, as a consumer, navigate the forklift world and make the best decision for yourself (and if you’re in Arizona we can help you directly, just contact us).

 Now, let’s look at the most frequently asked questions (with answers) by people in need of lift equipment.
 Use the links directly below to jump right to the question you have or read it all by scrolling down the page.

 - How do I know if I should buy a NEW OR USED forklift?

 - How do I know if I should BUY OR RENT a forklift?

 - How do I know whether to LEASE OR PURCHASE a new forklift?